 We’ve all had problems in the family, be it unruly kids, frequent arguments, a lack of understanding for one another, parents and teenagers not respecting each other’s boundaries, parents trying to keep their relationship stable for the children, or something else.
 Since family-related matters are something many people tend to conceal or keep under wraps, it’s easy to believe that you’re alone, but the fact is that all families have problems.

-With that said, there are many types of family therapies.
+If you or someone you know has had family troubles, there is no shame in considering family counseling.
+There are many types of family therapies to choose from.
 The one we’ll look at is strategic family therapy.
-Before we look at that, let’s look at what family therapy in general is.
+First, let’s look at what family therapy, in general, is.

 What Is Family Therapy?

 Family therapy is when members of a family attend therapy together.
 So, where you might go to individual therapy alone, or you’d go to couple’s therapy with a partner or spouse, you might attend family therapy with your parent or parents and siblings.
 You don’t have to have a nuclear family type to go to family therapy; it’s also common in step-parent families, single-parent families, and so on.
 Every family is different, and all families are welcome in family therapy.

 No one singular approach works for all clients or groups a therapist sees.
 That’s why there are so many different modalities of therapy.
 Strategic family therapy, sometimes abbreviated to SFT, is one of those modalities.

 Created by Jay Haley, strategic family therapy is a brief form of therapy often used for families with kids between the ages of 6-18.
 It’s a model that focuses on symptom relief and may be used for children's concerns such as substance use* and other mental health or behavioral health problems.
 Not only is strategic family therapy effective, but the fact that it’s often short-term may be appealing to many families hoping to address these concerns.